 4 Signals

 The kernel of Neki32, "PVMK", provides virtualized handling of processor exceptions.
 This means that an illegal memory access or invalid opcode is caught by the operating system.
-When this happens, a signal is made pending on the process which caused it.
+When this happens, a signal is made pending on that process.